Your browser does not support iframes.

 Focus on your screen; Don’t be distracted

-Make sure before you appear for CAT 2019, practice through CAT mock test 2019 which will release on October 16, 2019.
+Make sure before you appear for CAT 2019, practice through CAT mock test 2019 which released on October 16, 2019.
 Sit for three hours and try solving the full CAT mock test a week before the exam.
 This will help you to focus and make you less distracted.
 As one of the CAT 2018 toppers, Kaustubh, who scored 99.99 percentile shares his exam day experience, “Since my CAT 2018 slot was from 2.00 PM I made sure to practice mock tests at that time to make myself acquainted with the timing.
 This helped me a lot as it gave me a balance and did not drain me while I attempt the examination.
 I woke up only around 11 so I would not feel tired or burned out.
 I practised by sitting for three hours straight and took minimal breaks as possible to make myself comfortable on the day of the examination.”

 Carefully select the TITA questions